Joshuarox100/VRC-Inventory-Inventor/README.md

 2) Then use the manager to apply your Preset as described in [Using the Manager](#using-the-manager).

 If you would like to see an example of how an Inventory looks on an Avatar and within a Preset, there are a few example Scenes and Presets you can reference in the 'Examples' folder.
-Additionally, if you have any issues or questions, look in the [troubleshooting](#troubleshooting) and [questions](#common-questions) sections below before [contacting me](#contacting-me).
+There are also some [additional settings](#additional-settings) you can adjust.
+Furthermore, if you have any issues or questions, look in the [troubleshooting](#troubleshooting) and [questions](#common-questions) sections below before [contacting me](#contacting-me).

 ## Creating a Preset
 To add an Inventory to an Avatar, you first need to create a Preset!